 Learn surfing at Secret Harbour Beach where there are waves all year round and it is less crowded, making it a much safer learning environment and an ideal place for surfing beginners.
 Big Wave Surfing School specialises in teaching families to surf.
 Learning to surf with Big Wave is not your typical send-your-child-for-swimming-lessons kind of school, as parent participation is highly encouraged.

-Run by a couple who have two boys on their own, their passion is for families to bond over the time spent in surfing lessons – which not only teaches the child how to surf in a safe manner and grows their confidence, but also enables parents to learn with their child and give them time and attention which cultivates family bonding for majority of modern families that are time-deprived.
+Run by a couple who have two boys on their own, their passion is for families to bond over the time spent in surfing lessons – which not only teaches the child how to surf in a safe manner and grows their confidence but also enables parents to learn with their child and give them time and attention which cultivates family bonding for the majority of modern families that are time-deprived.

 The lessons do have to be booked in advance and there are short 2-day and 4-day courses suitable for school holidays.